 Both wax dab rigs and vaporizers sport their own pros and cons.
 There are a plethora of reasons why you should try out one or the other (or both), but the decision falls primarily on the smokers themselves and what they are comfortable using.
 Once you have all of the information about both products at your disposal, you can make an informed decision on which of the two methods will fit your needs properly.
 There is no right or wrong way to enjoy concentrates; personal preference reins supreme in the wax game, much like it does with traditional flower.

 1. Dab rigs and wax pens of all varieties are built specifically for the vaporization and consumption of concentrates.
-However, there are ways to retrofit your piece or device (for the use of nicotine e-liquid in the case of a wax vape or traditional flower in the case of a dab rig).
+However, there are ways to retrofit your piece or device (for the use of nicotine e-liquid in the case of a wax vape or traditional flower in the case of a dab rig commonly found in any vape shop).

 2. Both methods for consuming wax work off of the basic principle of using a heated surface, providing intense heat for vaporizing the concentrate, though ways in which the plate is heated and the material it is made of span a wide variety.